PentahoCommunityMeetup2015/info/README.md

 # Pentaho Community Meetup 2015

-This page holds all the essential info about the Pentahon Community Meetup 2015.
+This page holds all the essential info about the Pentaho Community Meetup 2015.

 Most important bits first:

 - **Location**: **London**
-- **Date**: **November 7th** - there will also be a Hackathon on Friday evening and social activites on Sunday.
+- **Date**: **November 7th** - there will also be a Hackathon on Friday evening and social activities on Sunday.
 - **Venue**: [W12 Conferences](http://www.w12conferences.co.uk/index), West London

 ## Registration